korenrolle/Project2/README.md

 Stretch Goal
+Quote-Page
-Quote-Page-There will be a floating text there that has the first quote.
+- There will be a floating text there that has the first quote.
 If user clicks on the quote it will expand.